mssfoobar/docs/docs/30_deployment/50-platform-infra/AWS-EKS/40-configure-platform-services.md

 # Configure Platform Services

 ## AWS
-// TODO:

 ### Secrets manager
-// TODO: Set up secrets manager outline to be filled in
+Obtain the latest secrets manager outline from product team to add into AWS secret for your new cluster after creation.